RebelToolbox/RebelDocumentation/tutorials/3d/introduction_to_3d.rst

 Lights
 ------

-Godot has a limit of up to 8 lights per mesh.
-Aside from that, there is no limitation on the number of lights, nor of types of lights, in Godot.
+Rebel Engine has a limit of up to 8 lights per mesh.
+Aside from that, there is no limitation on the number of lights, nor of types of lights, in Rebel Engine.
 As many as desired can be added, as long as performance allows, and no more than 8 lights shine on a single mesh.